PowerDNS/pdns/docs/manpages/zone2sql.1.rst

 --on-error-resume-next
     Ignore missing zone files during parsing.
 Dangerous.
 --secondary
-    Maintain slave status of zones listed in named.conf as being slaves.
+    Maintain secondary status of zones listed in named.conf as being slaves.
     The default behaviour is to convert all zones to native operation.
 --verbose
     Be verbose during conversion.